gugarosa/ghost_reader/README.md

 Alternatively, if you wish to learn even more, please take a minute:

-Ghost Reader is based on the following structure, and you should pay attention to its tree:
+Ghost Reader source files are based on the following structure, and you should pay attention to its tree:

 ```yaml
 - ghost_reader